-Data falls into two categories - Sensitive Personal Data and Personal Data:
+Data falls into three categories - Personal, Special Category and Criminal Offence:

-- Sensitive Personal Data is any data consisting of racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic and biometric data (e.g. fingerprints), physical or mental health, sex life and/or sexual orientation. - Personal Data is any other information relating to an identified or identifiable living person, such as their postal address.
+- Special Category Data is any data consisting of racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic and biometric data (e.g. fingerprints), physical or mental health, sex life and/or sexual orientation. - Criminal Offence Data is any data relating to criminal convictions and offences; for example, issues around the safeguarding of children and adults at risk. - Personal Data is any other information relating to an identified or identifiable living person, such as their postal address.